frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/CRM/opportunity.md

 #### 2.7 Minutes to First Response

-When you sent first reply(email) to opportunity, it calculates Mins to First Response.
+When you send the first reply(email) to an Opportunity, it calculates Mins to First Response and is displayed in a field.

 Report for the same can be found [here](/docs/user/manual/en/CRM/crm_reports)
 #### 3. Related Topics